ChristopherJD/lsm9ds1/README.md

     source /opt/poky/2.6.2/environment-setup-cortexa7t2hf-neon-vfpv4-poky-linux-gnueabi
     ```

-1. Use the build shell script.
-This will use cmake and make to build for your system.
+1. CMake is used in the background, however a makefile wraps all the prior steps.

     If building for release.

     ```bash
-    ./build.sh release
+    make
     ```

     If building for debugging purposes.

     ```bash
-    ./build.sh debug
+    make debug
     ```

 ## Testing

 This project uses the the CUnit Testing Framwork.
-Tests can be run by running the lms9ds1_test program installed in the `/usr/bin` directory.
+Tests can be run by running the lms9ds1_test program installed in the `/usr/bin` directory when building the debug version
+of the package.

 ## Debugging